verifyica-team/verifyica/ANNOTATIONS.md

 ---

-### @Verifyica.TestClassContainer
+### @Verifyica.Testable

-Used to mark a class as having nested test classes
+Used to mark a class as having inner test classes when using IntelliJ.

 ---